ikvk/sketches/README.rst

 how
-  The term is a one-line phrase, and the definition is one or more paragraphs or body elements, indented relative to the term.
-Blank lines are not allowed between term and definition.
+  The term is a one-line phrase, and the definition is one or more paragraphs

-Some.one - 111

-* *value1*='ALL' message
-* *value2*='ASCII', indicates

-Some.one - 222

-| *value1*: 'ALL' message
-| *value2*: 'ASCII', indicates

-MailBox.fetch - email message generator

-* *criteria* = 'ALL', message search criteria
-* *charset* = 'US-ASCII', indicates